Pilea Peperomioides Care

 The lower leaves on my Pilea are turning yellow and falling off.
 What is going on?

 - Most often this is due to an issue with watering.
 It is more common for this plant to be overwatered rather than underwatered, but it could be either.
-Consider recent care given and feel the soil of your plant.
-If the soil is moist, then aerate it and wait until it is dry before you next water.
-If the soil feels really dry, then your plant likely needs a drink.
+Consider recent care given and feel the soil of your plant and consider investing in a soil probe so you can check the soil moisture at the root level of the plant.
+If the soil is moist, then use the probe to aerate it and wait until it is dry before you next water.
+If the soil feels very dry, then your plant likely needs a drink and should be watered throughly.

 How do I propagate my Pilea?